Me042589/Me042589/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👋 Hey, you know me from "Richard Carter".
-- 👀 I’m looking for inmates.
+- 👀 I’m looking for bonds.
 - 🌱 I’m currently open.
 - 💞️ I’m looking to...
 - 📫 How to reach me Free Bird Bail Bonding.